React vs Angular vs Vue

 Walmart Case Study: Migrating Angular apps to React

-Ankur Tiwari is a lead full-stack engineer at WalmartLabs e-commerce division.
-It is a small team of 3–5 full stack engineers, building and supporting an ecosystem of web apps that are primarily built on Node/Express/Angular 1.x stack.
+Ankur Tiwari is a lead engineer at WalmartLabs e-commerce division.
+It is a small team of 3–5 full stack developers, building and supporting an ecosystem of web apps that are primarily built on Node/Express/Angular 1.x stack.
 They use Webpack 2 as their task runner with code written in ES6 that gets transpiled into ES5 through Babel.
 The client side is an Angular SPA which talks to the Node layer.
 The Node layer integrates with Couchbase DB and other backend systems through REST APIs with JSON being the data exchange format.
 They have about 25 front-end reusable Angular custom directives shared across 3 web apps.

 Ankur Tiwari noted that "Angular 1.x is pretty notorious in terms of performance when it comes to nested scopes and watchers.
 The problem becomes more prominent when you have custom directives built on top of open source directives.
 Imagine these directives composing a view that also involves multiple Ajax requests.
 That being said, Angular performance would have been pretty normal to me if I had not discovered the gains with React".